 \subsection{Incentive Compatibility under Restricted Settings}

-We know from Roth \cite{roth1982economics} that there is no incentive compatible mechanism for finding stable integral matchings in general.
-However, when there is a unique stable integral matching we have an exception.
-Under the mechanism implementing the Gale Shapley algorithm, truthful revelation of preferences by all agents forms a Nash equilibrium.
-This is a simple consequence of prior work.
-Roth \cite{roth1982economics} showed that when the Gale Shapley algorithm is run with men as proposers, it is a dominant strategy for men to be honest.
-By \cite{teo2001gale} women can find their optimal manipulation for a given instance in polynomial-time.
-This optimal manipulation matches her with her best possible partner under Gale Shapley, when men propose.
-Vaish and Garg \cite{vaish2017manipulating} show that the resultant matching is also stable under the true preferences.
+We know from \cite{roth1982economics} that there is no incentive compatible mechanism for finding stable integral matchings in general.
+However, when there is a unique stable integral matching, we have an exception.
+For a mechanism implementing the Gale-Shapley algorithm, truthful revelation of preferences by all agents forms a Nash equilibrium as a simple consequence of prior work. \cite{roth1982economics} showed that when the Gale-Shapley algorithm is run with men as proposers, it is a dominant strategy for men to be honest.
+As shown by \cite{teo2001gale}, women can find their optimal manipulation for a given instance in polynomial time.
+This optimal manipulation matches her with her best possible partner under the Gale-Shapley algorithm, when men propose.
+It is shown by \cite{vaish2017manipulating} that the resultant matching is also stable under the true preferences.
 Thus, each woman's partner, even after the optimal manipulation, will remain the same.

-This motivates us to look at the class of instances where there is a unique stable fractional matching and see if there are incentive compatible mechanisms for this class.
-While there has been much work on finding stable integral matchings, so far there is no work which aims at finding a stable matching which is not integral.
+This motivates us to explore a class of instances where there is a unique stable fractional matching and look for an incentive compatible mechanism for this class.
+While there has been much work on finding stable integral matchings, so far there is no work which aims at finding a stable matching which is non-integral.
 For some instances, such a matching need not exist.
-Previous work establishes that there is always a stable integral matching, and thus one stable fractional matching always exists.
-It is of interest to have an algorithm, which when given a stable matching instance, finds a stable fractional matching which is not integral whenever one exists.
+Previous work has established that there is always a stable integral matching and therefore one degenerate fractional matching always exists.
+It will be nice to have an algorithm, which, when given a stable matching instance, finds a stable fractional matching that is non-integral whenever one exists.
 To this end, we first try to categorize the class of instances where there exists a unique stable fractional matching.
 Note that there is a \textit{unique} stable fractional matching in the following settings.